artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 much that the archivist is left less influence on ingest.

-Format identification is logged as a PREMIS event in the METS.xml using the results of running FITS tools (DROID, in particular), not the results of the tool selected to base normalization upon.
-This will change in coming releases.
+Format identification is logged as a PREMIS event in the METS.xml using the results of running whichever tool chosen during processing.

 .. _extract-packages: